-The Amazfit Bip is an amazing smartwatch, but also has its own restrictions like you cannot attend calls, reply to messages or sideload apps, etc. But, what you can change is watch faces, enable smileys, remap the single button to trigger the camera or control music, etc.
+The Amazfit Bip is an amazing smartwatch, but it has its own restrictions like you cannot attend calls, reply to messages or sideload apps.
+Well, you cannot do anything about calls and messages.
+But, what you can do is change the watch face, enable smileys, remap the single button to trigger the camera, control music, etc.

 Plus the more you dig in it, the more you discover.
 So, after a couple of weeks of usage, I found out some great tips and tricks which overcome these restrictions and moreover take the usability to another level.
 On that note, here are some amazing tips & tricks for Amazfit Bip.